SadaqatDahani786/client-db-project/README.md

 7. Finally open the browser and go to http://localhost:3000, and you'll see the login page.

-**NOTE:** Repeat the instructions if project failed to start due to some errors or something else.
+**NOTE:** Repeat the instructions if the project failed to run due to some errors, if the problem persists, contact the repository admin.